Patient education: Endometrial cancer diagnosis and staging (Beyond the Basics)

 Endometrial carcinoma: Histopathology and pathogenesis

-Type II endometrial carcinomas (eg, serous, clear cell, mucinous)
+Endometrial carcinoma: Type II histology (eg, serous, clear cell, mucinous)

 Uterine sarcoma: Classification, clinical manifestations, and diagnosis